An Explainable Transformer-based Model for Phishing Email Detection: A Large Language Model Approach: Methodology

 \section{Methodology}

-In this paper, we have tried to explore the Transformer-based self-attention mechanism BERT model with the explainable AI.
+In this paper, we have tried to explore the Transformer-based self-attention mechanism BERT model with explainable AI.
 Initially, we collected a dataset and prepared it with data cleaning and balancing techniques.
-After preparing the data we have focused on optimizing and fine-tuning the model.
-For this phishing email detection purpose, we have selected the DistilBERT model and pre-trained with the prepared data.
-The DistilBERT model demonstrates good performance in both balanced and imbalanced scenarios of datasets when identifying phishing emails from texts.
-At the end of the experiment, we employed two XAI techniques Explanations LIME and Transformer Interpret to explore our fine-tuned model and described how it is working and performing with good accuracy in this text classification.
-The overall methodology of the proposed method is depicted in Fig.~\ref{fig:Methodology}.
+After preparing the data, we have focused on optimizing and fine-tuning the model.
+For this phishing email detection purpose, we have selected the RoBERTa model based on our previous experimental analysis \cite{uddin2025explainabledetector} and pre-trained it with the prepared data.
+The RoBERTa model demonstrates good performance in both balanced and imbalanced scenarios of datasets when identifying phishing emails from texts.
+At the end of the experiment, we employed XAI techniques to explore our fine-tuned model and described how it is working and performing with good accuracy in this text classification.
+The methodology of the proposed work is depicted in Fig.~\ref{fig:Methodology}.